sportsynergy/clubpro/README.md

 #### Do this

-Copy these two files to /usr/share/ant/lib

-* ant-jsch-1.7.0.jar
+Copy this file to your ant lib folder (/usr/share/ant/lib)

 * jsch-0.1.50.jar (http://www.jcraft.com/jsch/)